arolihas/PIG-Game/README.md

 # PIG-Game
-Game of pig using two die made with JavaScript and HTML/CSS
+Game of pig using two dice made with JavaScript and HTML/CSS Click on index.html to open
+You can enter a final score of your choice or leave it to play to 100